gitmylo/FlowNodes/readme.md

 ### Print to console
 Prints its input to console.
 This is mainly for debugging.
 ### Execute script (UNSAFE) / Stack params
-**this function can be very unsafe because it executes user specified code.
-To check the code, look for imports.**
+**this node can be very unsafe because it executes user specified code.
+To check the code, look for imports.
+Nodes will automatically become red if they contain import statements.**
 Execute a python script, takes one input variable currently.
 Referred to in the code as `inp`.
 If a parameter stacker node is connected, the node can have multiple inputs, referred to as inputN where N is the number of the input.
 **example**:
 ```python
 out = input0  # Output the input, this node will do nothing, just pass through.
 ```
+### Get persistent dict
+This node lets you access the persistent dict.
+This is a dictionary which is available between runs.
+Note that it resets when the server is restarted.
+And it's not stored in the workflow.
+It's specifically for changing things between runs.

 ## Convert
 Convert nodes specifically convert from one data type to another.